Harrisong5/Final-Project/README.md

 ### Python

-I used The Code Institute's Python Linter https://pep8ci.herokuapp.com/
+I used The Code Institute's Python Linter https://pep8ci.herokuapp.com/ to validate my .py files.

 I used it to especially check my larger, more core python files such as settings.py, forms.py and models,py.